NicolaOrritos/nicolaorritos.github.io/cv_en.md

 Finally I work with Apache, Monit and I know how to configure Linux-based systems.

 ## More
-For more details and contact info see my [LinkedIn profile](http://it.linkedin.com/in/nicolaorritos/ "LinkedIn profile").
+For more details and contact info see my [LinkedIn profile](http://it.linkedin.com/in/nicolaorritos/) and [resume](http://resume.linkedinlabs.com/3bz3o49yc).